/

 Upload Speed Differences

-Upload Speed: Variable (Location Dependent)
+Upload Speed: Variable by network route

 Performance & Speed